 It was a historic moment when H.E.
 President Peter Mutharika agreed to support our Stop Wildlife Crime campaign.
 Not only that, he went on to join Ambassadors, High Commissioners and Honorary Consuls to call on all citizens, residents and visitors to say no to ivory trade in a dedicated campaign film, and host a high profile reception (link below) at State House for its launch - the first time that all the diplomatic missions had been brought together for over a decade at the President's residence.
 Missions backing the initiative are Belgium, Brazil, China, Egypt, Germany, Great Britain, India, Ireland, Italy, Japan, Mozambique, Korea, South Africa, Spain, Tanzania, the United States of America and Zambia.
 Belgium, Mozambique, and Italy have also pledged their support even though they were not available to appear in the film.

-This activity was funded with the support of Stichting AAP and The British High Commission.
+This campaign was funded with the support of Stichting AAP and The British High Commission.

 30 years campaign